 What Is gRPC: What Are The Basic gRPC Concepts?

-gRPC utilizes advanced technologies to deliver significantly better performance than JSON and XML.
+gRPC uses advanced technologies to deliver significantly better performance than JSON and XML.
 Also, it provides enhanced security.
 But what are the concepts behind this amazing technology?
 Let’s find them out.

 Protobuf provides several key advantages over JSON and XML.
 For example, it requires fewer CPU resources for parsing.
-Hence, it facilitates faster message exchange even in devices with Streaming.
+Hence, it facilitates faster message exchange even in streaming devices.

 Streaming is a concept where many processes can take place in a single request.
 Thanks to the multiplexing capability of HTTP/2.
 It can send multiple responses or receive multiple requests over a single TCP connection.